jeffboody/libvkk/readme.md

 It is important to note that a uniform set implements the update mode defined by the uniform set factory.
 The uniform buffers attached to the uniform set must have the same update mode or be STATIC.
-The update mode and update function are described in the _Renderer_ section.

 See the _Renderer_ section for details on binding uniform sets and updating uniform set references.

+See the _Shaders_ section for details on the set and binding indexes.

 Uniform Set Factory
 ===================

 Uniform set factory objects may be created by the app which describes the binding indexes for a particular set index of a shader.
-See the _Shaders_ section for details on the set and binding indexes.

 A uniformBinding is required for every buffer, image, buffer reference and image reference in the set.
 The stage flag indicates if the uniform will be used by vertex shaders and/or fragment shaders.
 When the uniform binding type is IMAGE or IMAGE\_REF then the app must also specify the sampler filtering and mipmapping modes.

 	typedef enum
 	{